cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/timeaggregate.rst.txt

    * - Number
      - Method
      - Description
+   * - 0
+     - NONE
+     - No aggregation is performed and the last valid value of specified DataCell is returned.
    * - 1
      - AVERAGE
      - Calculates the average of all received values.